 Schedule A Dental Exam Today

 Your dentist in Plano, TX, Dr. Mark Sowell uses white fillings for tooth cavities for the most beautiful results.
-We are accepting new patients from the greater Dallas, Plano, Frisco, and Southlake County areas.
-Call now for a complimentary consultation at (972) 382-6855 or request a consultation online.
+We are accepting new patients from the greater Frisco, Dallas, Plano, and Southlake County areas.
+Call your dental practice for a dental exam at (972) 382-6855 or request a dental exam online.